 Your time has now become more profitable.

-Because you are a selling artist, you are probably doing most, if not all, of the work yourself.
+Because you are a selling artist, you probably do most, if not all, of the work yourself.

 To increase the value of your time as an artist, you will need to be productive in these categories.

 Why Be More Productive

 Being more productive with your time will not only make your time more valuable, but it will also positively affect your life.

-You know what needs to get done, how you will get it done, and when you will be working on the project.
-This will reduce unnecessary stress from your life.
+You know what needs to be done, how you will get it, and when you will be working on the project.
+This will reduce unnecessary stress in your life.

 When a problem arises, you will be ready to tackle it.